santhanamhari/starter-hugo-academic/content/home/experience.md

         * Developed GAN model to create realistic blending after foreground placement.
         * Used augmented data plus orginal data to train Mask R-CNN model and achieved improvement in average precision and recall.

-   - title: Graduate Research Assistant
-    company: Shi Research Group
-    company_url: ''
-    company_logo:
-    location: Philadelphia, PA
-    date_start: '2020-09-01'
-    date_end: '2020-10-31'
-    description: |2-
-        * Projecting 3D mesh models into 2D images, and using SOLO v2 to learn relevant information about image's edge contours for 3D reconstruction.
-        * Adding additional branches to SOLO v2 architecture in order to predict the 3D flow field along each contour, as well as end points of each contour.

 design:
   columns: '2'
 ---